 In the next lesson, I will be elaborating more on creating/describing your characters, evolving your plots, and I'll add in more helpful pointers involving HOW you begin your story/novel, and how you continue it to the end of your first chapter.

 Last Updated on August 13, 2012

-About22 - Australia - 90's alternative rock - camping - books - lord of the rings - horror films - lavender (In the slow, drafting stage of writing a novel.
-Until I publish it here, most of my work ..
+About22 - Australian - 90's alternative rock - camping - books - horror films - lavender (In the slow, drafting stage of trying to write a novel.
+Until I publish it here, most of my work are poems...